 - User demand for mobile data, growing rapidly

 - Network investment requirements, growing apace to meet demand

-- But, average revenue per user staying flat.
+- But, the average revenue per user stays flat.

 In other words, mobile users want to use more and more data but do not want to pay any more for it.
 As a result, mobile operators face a profit squeeze, reaching the “End of Profitability” in 3 to 5 years.